badass-techie/eShopOnSteroids/README.md

 This code follows best practices such as:

-- Unit Testing (JUnit 5, Mockito, Pytest)
+- Unit Testing (xUnit, NUnit, Pytest)
 - Integration Testing (Testcontainers)
 - Design Patterns (Publish/Subscribe, Backend for Frontend, ...)

-> microservices, event-driven, distributed systems, e-commerce, domain-driven-design, java, python, spring cloud, spring boot, spring cloud gateway, spring cloud sleuth, zipkin, resilience4j, postgresql, mongodb, redis, cache, rabbitmq, kubernetes, k8s, terraform, observability, prometheus, grafana, elasticsearch, fluentd, kibana
+> microservices, event-driven, distributed systems, e-commerce, domain-driven-design, dotnet, csharp, python, yarp, opentelemetry, zipkin, polly, postgresql, mongodb, redis, cache, rabbitmq, kubernetes, k8s, terraform, observability, prometheus, grafana, elasticsearch, fluentd, kibana

 Note: If you are interested in this project, no better way to show it than ★ starring the repository!